spectrum-health-systems/myavatool-web-service/doc/man/manual-introduction.md

 * [Hosting MAWS](https://github.com/spectrum-health-systems/MyAvatoolWebService/blob/main/doc/man/manual-hosting-maws.md) on a web server that you myAvatar™ environments have access to
 * [Importing MAWS](https://github.com/spectrum-health-systems/MyAvatoolWebService/blob/main/doc/man/manual-importing-maws.md) into your myAvatar™ environments
 * [Using MAWS](https://github.com/spectrum-health-systems/MyAvatoolWebService/blob/main/doc/man/manual-using-maws.md) in your myAvatar™ environments.

+# CREATING YOUR OWN CUSTOM MYAVATAR™ WEB SERVICE
+In the event that you would like to create your own custom web service for myAvatar™, I've outlined the steps I took to create MAWS [here](https://github.com/spectrum-health-systems/MyAvatoolWebService/blob/main/doc/man/manual-custom-web-services.md).